mackelab/pyrnn/pytorch_fixed_point_finder/README.md

 # Pytorch FixedPointFinder - A Pytorch toolbox for finding fixed points and linearized dynamics in recurrent neural networks

-Finds and analyzes the fixed points of recurrent neural networks that have been built using Tensorflow.
+Finds and analyzes the fixed points of recurrent neural networks that have been built using Pytorch.
 The approach follows that outlined in Sussillo and Barak (2013), "Opening the Black Box: Low-Dimensional Dynamics in High-Dimensional Recurrent Neural Networks", *Neural Computation*.

 Written for Python 3.9